sasankgit/sikkim-tourism-digitization/README.md

 ## Contact
 For questions, contact the repo owner via GitHub. a project made for sih hackathon;
-includes monastery 3d models of sikkim;
+includes monastery 3d models of sikkim and scriptures